ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 The threat of a [51% attack](https://www.investopedia.com/terms/1/51-attack.asp) still exists in proof-of-stake, but it's even more risky for the attackers.
 To do so, you'd need to control 51% of the staked ETH.
 Not only is this a lot of money, but it would probably cause ETH's value to drop.
 There's very little incentive to destroy the value of a currency you have a majority stake in.
 There are stronger incentives to keep the network secure and healthy.

-Stake slashings, ejections, and other penalties, coordinated by the beacon chain, will exist to prevent other acts of bad behaviour.
+Stake slashings, ejections, and other penalties, coordinated by the beacon chain, will exist to prevent other acts of bad behavior.
 Validators will also be responsible for flagging these incidents.

 ## Pros and cons {#pros-and-cons}